 What is Science Olympiad?

 Science Olympiad is a nation-wide competition where teams of 15 students representing their school work throughout the year to build, study, and experiment.
-There are invitational competitions (for practice) and a regional, state, and national level competition near the end of the school year, during which students show off what they've learned all year by competing with other schools.
+There are invitational competitions and a regional, state, and national level competition near the end of the school year, where students show off what they've learned all year by competing with other schools.
 There are 23 events to compete in, and each event requires 2-3 students to represent the entire team.
 The team who does best overall in all 23 events wins the competition.
-This year, there are a few different models depending on COVID-19 restrictions for our district and state.
-Two possibilities are Satellite SO which would mean in person competitions with all events, or Mini SO which means we would only compete in events that could be done virtually.
-Despite all the changes, our goal for next season is still to get to Nationals!
-We got this! |
+Events can cover topics across physics, chemistry, biology, and earth science, and some may ask students to build a device. |

 Previous Results:

-2021-2022 year: 1st at Regionals, 4th at States 2020-2021 year: 1st at Regionals, 2nd at States, 21st at Nationals 2019-2020 year: 3rd at Northview, 3rd at Centerville, 2nd at UMich, and then COVID-19 happened :( 2018-2019 year: 1st at Regionals, 2nd at States, 5th at Nationals 2017-2018 year: 1st at Regionals and 4th at States 2016-2017 year: 1st at Regionals and 5th at States 2015-2016 year: 3rd at Regionals 2014-2015 year: 4th at Regionals Best finish: 5th at Nationals in 2019!! |
+2024-2025 year: 1st at Regionals, 2nd at States, 14th at Nationals 2023-2024 year: 1st at Regionals, 1st at States, 11th at Nationals 2022-2023 year: 1st at Regionals, 2nd at States, 24th at Nationals 2021-2022 year: 2nd at Regionals, 4th at States 2020-2021 year: 1st at Regionals, 2nd at States, 21st at Nationals 2019-2020 year: COVID-19 :( 2018-2019 year: 1st at Regionals, 2nd at States, 5th at Nationals 2017-2018 year: 1st at Regionals and 4th at States 2016-2017 year: 1st at Regionals and 5th at States 2015-2016 year: 3rd at Regionals 2014-2015 year: 4th at Regionals |